spkulgod/joystick_control/README.md

 # joystick_control
 The main aim of the project is to cotrol a pixhawk based quadcopter using a joystick.
-The code has been tested on Gazebo simulations and hardware via Zigbee.

 ## Dependencies ##
 1) [Mavros](https://github.com/mavlink/mavros)